MedX-Media/MedX/CONTRIBUTION-GUIDE.md

 ## when to create an issue?
 an issue should be created when:
 - you want to start working on something.
-- you identify something that needs to be addressed, either by yourself or others.
+- you identify something that needs to be worked on, either by yourself or others.

 ## how to create an issue?